 I’m afraid of the things that I may say to or hear from my partner in therapy.

 Talking honestly about feelings can be hard work and make you feel very vulnerable.
 And, it’s common to experience fear about talking openly with your partner – especially if you’ve both been walking on eggshells for a long time.
 But, the only way to move toward bettering your relationship and becoming closer is to share your feelings.
 Sharing honestly, while scary, actually creates intimacy.
 Your BPS couples therapist is highly trained and has the experience to coach you through the sharing of difficult emotions.
 With help, it’s entirely possible for you and your partner to share and communicate in ways that don’t feel scary.
 Rather, your relationship can feel comfortable and supportive.
 It is possible to regain that feeling of closeness.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are and to ensure a good match between you, your partner and a BPS therapist in terms of personality, style and expertise.